getlocalization/python-glcli/README.md

 <pre>sudo pip install gl</pre>

 <small>Prerequisite is that you have Python 2.x (and pip) installed on your computer.
 This is typically already available on Mac OS X and Linux machines, however for Windows you may have to install it from <a href="https://www.python.org/downloads/windows/">Python website</a>.
-For Windows you also drop the "sudo" command.</small>
+For Windows you should also drop the "sudo" command as it's not needed, simply install it command <i>pip install gl</i></small>

 ## Basics ##